- Born 27 March 1796, Son of Richard Graves Regius Professor of Divinity, University of Dublin

 Graves disease (1835)

-- Graves delivered a series of lectures at the University Hospital in Dublin in 1834–1835.
+- Graves delivered a series of lectures at the Meath Hospital, Dublin in 1834–1835.

 - In his lecture ‘Newly Observed Affection of the Thyroid Gland in Females‘ Graves describes three patients with goitre and palpitations.